CloudLabs-AI/MS-900-Lab-Content/Module 3 : M365 Business Management Capabilities.md

 1. To learn more about groups refer to https://docs.microsoft.com/en-us/microsoft-365/admin/create-groups.

-# Exercise 3 : Explore Microsoft Planner
+# Exercise 3: Explore Microsoft Planner

-1. Microsoft Planner provides a hub for team members to create plans, organise and assign tasks to different users and to check updates on progress through dashboards.
+1. Microsoft Planner provides a hub for team members to create plans, organize, and assign tasks to different users, and to check updates on progress through dashboards.
 It also provides a centralised place where files can be shared and gives visibility to the whole team.

 1. Open a new browser window and login to the office365 center at https://www.office.com.